Review: ‘Pachinko’ Season 2 Episode 5 “Chapter Thirteen”

 Five Years Later…

 In 1950 Osaka, the family continues with their daily routines.
-Baek Noa (Kang Tae Joo) is preparing for his college entrance exams, while Mozasu, now a rebellious teenager, remains as defiant as ever.
+Baek Noa (Kang Tae Joo) is preparing for his college entrance exams, while Mozasu (Mansaku Takada), now a rebellious teenager, remains as defiant as ever.
 Sunja and Kyunghee maintain their roles as the maternal figures of the household, while Yangjin (Jeong In-Ji) still lives with them, helping Sunja raise her sons and manage the home.
 However, life has changed in that Sunja now runs a food stand, and Noa works as a telegraph operator to contribute financially to the family.
 An amusing detail is that Kang Tae Joo, who now plays Baek Noa, is actually a few months older than Kim Min-ha, the actress portraying Sunja.
 It’s ironic and somewhat humorous that actors are sometimes cast in roles where they play characters younger than their real-life age—a common and quirky aspect of filmmaking.

 The Yakuza Meeting